JackPotat0/jackpotat0.github.io/docs/game.md

 *Don't waste money or time on these unless you can afford to.
 Not very memorable in any way.*

 #### Tokyo Xanadu Ex+ (PC)
 I will always use this phrase to describe this game: *Budget Persona 4 - Made with Lots of Love*.
-Seeing what Falcom had achieved with Trails in the Sky I am even more confused why is this is so mid.
-Contains every anime trope but does nothing interesting for the entire game.
-Some characters even looks like they are adapted from Persona 3/4.
+Seeing what Falcom had achieved with Trails in the Sky I am even more confused why is this so mid.
+It contains every anime trope but does nothing interesting for the entire game.
+Some characters even looks like they are directly adapted from Persona 3/4.
 The main plot could have been fine but the True Ending had to ruin it.
-Somehow it managed to create a worse version of Kairi from KH, as if Kairi is not bad enough (no hate for Kairi here, she's pretty cute but nothing more than that).
-Combat is quite shallow but is the best part about it, most mechanics are just "I Win Buttons", at least there is dodge roll.
+Somehow it managed to create another Kairi from KH, as if Kairi is not bad enough (no hate for Kairi here, she's pretty cute but nothing more than that).
+Combat is quite shallow and simple but is the best part about it, most mechanics are just "I Win Buttons", at least there is dodge roll.
 Bosses ranges between too easy or too annoying.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |